 The Zapotecs, known as the Cloud People, dwelt in the southern highlands of central Mesoamerica, and more specifically, in the Valley of Oaxaca, which they inhabited from the late Preclassic period to the end of the Classic period (500 BCE – 900 CE).
 Their capital was at Monte Albán, which is located on the top of a hill near modern-day Oaxaca City.
 From Monte Albán they dominated the southern highlands, spoke a variation of the Oto-Zapotecan language, and profited from trade and cultural links with the Olmec, Teotihuacan and Maya civilizations (Cartwright 2013).

 The Zapotec religion was polytheistic and highlighted fertility and agricultural deities.
-The principal deities were Included Cocijo (the rain god, who had a human body with jaguar and serpent features with a forked tongue) who later became very similar to the rain deity, Tlaloc, of the Aztecs.
-There was also and Coquihani, the god of light, who required human sacrifices in some of their rituals.
+The principal deities were included Cocijo (the rain god, who had a human body with jaguar and serpent features with a forked tongue), who later became very similar to the rain deity, Tlaloc, of the Aztecs.
+There was also Coquihani, the god of light, who required human sacrifices in some of their rituals.
 Other important gods were the Bat-god, the god of corn and fertility; Beydo, god of seeds and wind; Pitao Cozobi, the corn god; Copijcha (symbolized by the macaw), the god of the sun and war; Coquebila, god of the earth's center; Huechaana, a mother goddess also associated with hunting and fishing; Kedo, god of justice; Pixee Pecala the god of love; and Coqui Xee, the creator god who represented infinity (Cartwright 2013).
 The deities of many Mesoamerican societies, such as that of the Zapotecs, were often represented as having both male and female personas, as well as no obvious genders, such as Ndan, the androgynous god of the oceans.

-Many times rulers take credit for building monumental temples and they often have the building named after them.
+Many times rulers take credit for building monumental temples, and they often have the building named after them.
 The leaders of the Zapotecs were no exception.
 However, we need to understand that many of these structures were built by the common laborer and craftsman.
 Many times the craftsmen were paid, but the ordinary men were expected to give a labor service to build these ceremonial centers in their own communities as well as in urban centers such as Monte Albán.
 Often times this forced labor was expected to be done in exchange for the alleged benevolence from the ruler and their gods.
 We believe this work was seen as a reciprocal worship obligation to the gods and their earthly representatives, the rulers and the priests.

 Monte Albán was planned from the start as a ceremonial center, which was a city-like center usually run by priests and rulers, in which people from surrounding areas gathered to practice the ceremonies of their religion, often at large temples and plazas built specifically for this purpose.
-In fact, the Zapotec name for Monte Albán (“white mountain,” in Spanish) was Dani Biaa, which means "sacred mountain."
+In fact, the Zapotec name for Monte Albán (“white mountain,” in Spanish), was Dani Biaa, which means "sacred mountain."
 On the leveled mountaintop, laborers erected great pyramids, temples, and plazas.
-Two miles (3.2 kilometers) of walls were built around the city center, apparently to separate the sacred or the elite (ruler-priests) from the rest of the population.
+Two miles (3.2 kilometers), of walls were built around the city center, apparently to separate the sacred or the elite (ruler-priests) from the rest of the population.
 The population in 200 B.C.E. had reached an estimated 10,000 to 15,000 people.
-The hillsides were terraced with huge steps were cut into them, and many of the common people of Monte Albán lived on the hillside terraces, outside the city walls.
+The hillsides were terraced, with huge steps were cut into them, and many of the common people of Monte Albán lived on the hillside terraces, outside the city walls.
 At its peak, Monte Albán had a population of about 35,000 people.